Secure3Audit/code_Mantle_V2_Public/README.md

 This repo is ONLY used for code sharing and please submit your findings on the https://www.secure3.io/contest/8cf76f955c contest page.

-**ALL the information is CONFIDENTIAL and under the protection of the signed NDA**

 ------

 ### Audit Time